 FMI logo

-FMI – The Food Industry Association has announced the recipients of the 2025 Community Uplift Awards.
+FMI – The Food Industry Association has announced the three recipients of its 2025 Community Uplift Awards – Giant Food, Hy-Vee Inc. and United Natural Foods Inc. (UNFI).

-Among the 23 nominees, a panel of judges selected three community uplift programs for their standout efforts in addressing food insecurity, neighborhood health needs and social impact programs.
+A panel of judges selected the programs from among 23 nominees for their efforts in addressing food insecurity, neighborhood health needs and social impact programs.
+In addition, FMI recognizes honorable mentions for each category.

 “Community engagement and neighborhood improvement are more than nice-sounding words for the food industry; they are commitments being realized every day.
 This year’s recipients give evidence that the food industry’s customer support goes well beyond the walls of the local store,” said FMI President and CEO Leslie G. Sarasin.